akyriako/otc-docs/doc/source/caf/adopt/big-data-migration.rst

 Big Data Migration Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Huawei Cloud provides various migration tools for customers to choose based on the scenario, data source, data volume, and requirements for applications' responses to data.
+Open Telekom Cloud provides various migration tools for customers to choose based on the scenario, data source, data volume, and requirements for applications' responses to data.
 Customers can also choose open-source or third-party migration tools.

 .. image:: ../../assets/caf/image62.png

-Huawei Cloud provides the following big data migration tools:
+Open Telekom Cloud provides the following big data migration tools:

 CDM
 ***